-Inpatient rehab, sometimes called residential treatment, is a setting designed to provide education, skills training, and comprehensive therapy for people who are struggling with drug or alcohol abuse.
+Inpatient rehab, sometimes called residential treatment, is a setting designed to provide education, skills training, and comprehensive therapy for people who are struggling with drug or alcohol use.
 In many cases, you stay at a rehab facility 24/7.
-Some centers allow visits to your family or time away from the rehab center after reaching certain treatment milestones.

 One major advantage of this type of treatment is the structured environment.
-Those struggling with addiction often lose structure and accountability in their lives as they sink deeper into drug or alcohol use.
-They may disappear for days at a time or neglect their duties as a family member, employee, or student.
 Inpatient drug rehab allows a person to once again take control of his or her life with predictable schedules, designated duties, and the ability to develop positive behavioral habits that support a sober life.

 You may be wondering if you need to stay at a facility all day and night.
 For some, home life is a major trigger to drug and alcohol use.
 The constant exposure to people and places that trigger or enable your addictive behaviors can easily keep you from getting a solid footing in your recovery.